(Changelog - Apr 11th, 2022)

 I tried to write this bio from memory at first, I’ll probably try to refine it later with what I find in the Wiki, so for now, there’ll be no links, etc. But feel free to notify me if you find any errors and/or missing info.

-Altena is the daughter of Quan of Leonster and Ethlyn of Chalphy, two kingdoms located in different countries in Jugdral.
-She’s brother to prince Leif of Leonster.
+Altena is the daughter of Quan of Leonster and Ethlyn of Chalphy, two kingdoms located in different countries in Jugdral, she had the same parents as Leif, which makes of them siblings, with Altena being the older of the two.

-Initially, after the Aed Massacre, her parents were killed in the Aed Dessert at the hands of King Travant of Thracia and his squadron, but their children were spared, with Altena being taken care of by the very man that killed her parents, she was very young, so she wouldn’t know or remember those events, Travant wanted to raise her since she inherited major Holy Blood from Crusader Njörun, which was present in Quan, and allowed her to wield the [Gáe Bolg], one of the twelve relics gifted to the Twelve Crusaders in long gone years.
+Initially, after the Aed Massacre, her parents were killed in the Aed Dessert at the hands of King Travant of Thracia and his squadron, but their children were spared, with Altena being taken care of by the very man that killed her parents.
+She was very young, so she wouldn’t know or remember those events, but Travant wanted to raise her since she inherited major Holy Blood from Crusader Njörun, which Quan possessed, thus making Altena eligible to wield the [Gáe Bolg], one of the twelve relics gifted to the Twelve Crusaders in long gone ages.

-She eventually retreats from the battlefield and is scolded by Travant himself for not properly leading the assault and just walking away while the squadron assigned to her is tore appart to shreds.
+She eventually retreats from the battlefield and is scolded by Travant himself for not properly leading the assault and just walking away while the squadron assigned to her is tore apart to shreds.
 She’s not seen until early in the next chapter, where she’s given one more chance after Arion tries to convince his father that she’s just unaware of what she’s saying as she was trying to protest out of line, in an effort to convince him to use more peaceful methods.
-She then, proceeds with her squadron to attack Seliph’s liberation army as they advance to Kapathogia and Leif manages to speak to her, at first she couldn’t believe that not only his brother is talking to her, she’s also unable to believe her true parents were killed by the man that raised her as her own child for the past 17 years, but Leif asks her to look into his eyes, and she realizes he’s not lying at all, so she decides to retreat and ask Travant himself, who confirms the truth about the Aed Massacre, and is shocked about that…
+She then, proceeds with a new squadron to attack Seliph’s liberation army as they advance to Kapathogia, but Leif manages to speak to her and at first, she couldn’t believe that not only his brother is talking to her, she’s also unable to believe her true parents were killed by the man that raised her as her own child for the past 17 years, but Leif asks her to look into his eyes, and she realizes he’s not lying at all, so she decides to retreat and ask Travant himself, who confirms the truth about the Aed Massacre, and is shocked about that…

 After Altena enters in a rage episode, she’s knocked out by Arion to save her from Travant raising suspictions about her; believing her dead; Travant then, immediately sets out to lead another assault to Seliph’s army and to recapture the cities he liberated from the Empire, but eventually, Travant is slain in battle.